claudioHernandezZavala/helloworld_prework_AND102/README.md

 Submitted by: Claudio Andre Hernandez Zavala

-Helloworld is an android app that shows an image and introductory message, and allows pressing a button to display a Toast. the app also allows users to type a text which is displayed in a custom toast.
+Helloworld is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.
+The app also allows users to type a text which is displayed in a custom toast.

 Time spent: 1 hour spent in total